Pioneering participation initiative awarded a further £1.5m of funding

 “This continuation funding from the National Lottery Community Fund is a recognition, and an endorsement, of what has been achieved in such a short time by this growing network of friends and neighbours in Barking and Dagenham.”

-For the full story of the Every One, Every Day in three minutes - watch the video here.
+Watch the video for the full story of the Every One, Every Day in three minutes.